5/6/2025

 Conference Call Operator

-have.
-Great.
 Thank you, John.
 Thank you.
-And our next question comes from the line of Chris Queso with Wolf Research.
+And our next question comes from the line of Chris Caso with Wolf Research.

 speaker

 Yes, thank you.
 The first question, it's just a clarification of the underutilization charge payments.
-Do you expect with the elimination of the payments that happened last quarter, are we pretty much done with that headwind?
-Is there any potential future headwinds, anything left to roll off?
-And can you quantify in getting to this target goal of 30% gross margins for the year, what's the headwind from the absence of underutilization payments on a -on-year basis?
+Do you expect with the Elimination of the payments that happened last quarter, are we pretty much done with that headwind?
+Is there any potential future headwind, anything left to roll off?
+And can you quantify in, you know, getting to this target goal of 30% gross margins for the year, you know, what's the headwind from the absence of underutilization payments on a year-on-year basis?

 speaker